• Skip to primary navigation

 • In a food processor or blender, combine parsley, mint and green onion.
 Pulse in 1 second intervals until fully diced - take care not to process into a paste!

 • In a small bowl, combine olive oil, lemon juice, garlic clove, salt and pepper.
-Whisk to combine.
+Whisk vinaigrette to combine.

 • On a large platter, combine cooked bulgur and herb mixture.
 Top with diced blood orange, feta, black olives and pomegranate seeds.
+Toss gently and season to taste and the salad is read to serve.

 Nutrition